dockur/macos/readme.md

 * ### How do I select the macOS version?

-  By default, Ventura will be installed.
+  By default, macOS 13 (Ventura) will be installed.
 But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative macOS version to be downloaded:

   ```yaml
   environment: